timmywil/requiredfields/README.md

 <h1>PURPOSE OF THIS VALIDATION PLUGIN</h1>

 To provide the most often needed requirements for client-side validation without getting bogged down in a ton of useful, but often unnecessary, form validation like the most popular plugins.
 At least for me, I like download sizes to be small.
 If I don't use it, I don't want it.
 I can handle what stuff looks like when they're invalid.
 I can add my own error messages with less code than a plugin can do it for me and I bet you can too.
+Nothing ever looks the same on two different sites anyway.
 So which code do I actually use consistently?
 Well, this.

 <h1>VALIDATION USAGE</h1>